ropensci/npi/README.md

 activated or deactivated (see [\#22](https://github.com/frankfarach/npi/issues/22#issuecomment-787642817)).
 It merely checks for the number’s consistency with the NPI specification.
-As such, it can help you detect data quality issues early.
+As such, it can help you detect and handle data quality issues early.

 ## Set your own user agent